 The Nursing Council's Competencies for Enrolled Nurses describe the skills, knowledge and activities of enrolled nurses.

-For more information, see the documents in the right hand downloads box on this page.
+For more information, see the documents in the right hand downloads column on this page.

 *A health practitioner is a person who is registered under the Health Practitioners Competence Assurance Act 2003 – for example, a midwife, medical practitioner, or occupational therapist.